withgallantry/HTML5ImportExample/README.md

-# HTML Templating Library v0.2
+# Html Lazy Load v0.2
-Small templating library that parses HTML and replaces <include> nodes with appropriate HTML blocks from specified template files.
+Small library that allows you to lazy load html.
+The library parses HTML and replaces <include> nodes with appropriate HTML blocks from specified template files.
 Great for lazy loading content after a smaller payload page has rendered.
 Needs optimization specifically around caching and event listeners.

 #Usage
 Simple to use, just include the TemplateEngine.js in the head section of your page.